wuhjie/gol/README.md

 ### CSA Coursework: Game of Life

-Go, one of reasons that I can't sleep well until Christmas.
+Go, one of the reasons that I can't sleep well until Christmas.